Report Card on British Columbia's Elementary Schools 2020

 Of course, the choice of a school should not be made solely on the basis of any one source of information.
-Web sites maintained by the British Columbia Ministry of Education and local school boards can provide useful information.
+A tour of each school of interest and an interview with the principal can be useful.
 Parents who already have a child enrolled at the school can provide another point of view.
 And, a sound academic program should be complemented by effective programs in areas of school activity not measured by the Report Card.
 Nevertheless, the Report Card provides a detailed picture of each school that is not easily available elsewhere.

 The Report Card encourages schools to improve

 The act of publicly rating and ranking schools attracts attention and can provide motivation.
 Schools that perform well or show consistent improvement are applauded.
 Poorly performing schools generate concern, as do those whose performance is deteriorating.
 This inevitable attention provides one more incentive for all those connected with a school to focus on student results.

 The Report Card, however, offers more than incentive: it includes a variety of indicators, each of which reports results for an aspect of school performance that might be improved.
 School administrators who are dedicated to improvement accept the Report Card as another source of opportunities for improvement.